 – Zachary Martz

 Founder of zmartz Marketing

 Understanding your cash flow starts with understanding your spending and business expenses.
-It’s a lot easier to see where your money is coming in, than where it’s going out.
+It’s much easier to see where your money is coming in than where it’s going out.
 Keeping an eye on your daily business expenses will help you understand if your expenses are outpacing your income.

 Overall, you’ll have more money to play with and reinvest in your business for growth, employee perks, or whatever the need may be.

 2. You’re Better Prepared for Tax Season

 If you retain one thing from this article, read this: Business expenses are tax-deductible.
 Now, many of you know this, but it’s always worth repeating as it’s the best way to reduce the amount of tax your business has to pay.
 That means more money in your pocket.

 Business expenses like lunches, cell phone costs, hotels and airfare (travel expenses), and rent can be tracked and used to reduce your taxable income.

 Home-office expenses are a big one too: If you have a home office, you may qualify for the home-office deduction.
 For example, if your home office is 20% of the size of your home, you can deduct 20% of your utilities, maintenance, and so on.

 If you have employees, like a sales team, they might have business expenses for travel, meals, their phone, and more that they’re paying for out of pocket.
 Keeping an eye on your spending allows you to allocate some of your liquid cash to reimburse your employees and track their expenses at tax time.